We have our own values; we build our own special, our Jewish life – and we are proud, so very proud.—Rabbi Meir Kahane

 The hint of the inversion is in the logical fallacy achieved.
 “Afuch al afuch” is Hebrew for “inverse-on-inverse;” it depicts a situation in which one says a thing in order to point in a false direction; however, in contrast to a typical diversion, it points at the real issue.
 Imagine you want to drink chocolate with your kid, but you know there is no chance that he will agree.
 “Let’s not drink chocolate today,” you say casually next to him.
 “But, we always do, I love chocolate,” he begs.
 Hebrew and Arabic speakers will factor in this option while analyzing a text; Westerners probably won’t.
 The Shin Beth former officials were manipulating their crowd rightwards; their message was, “we are in a war to the death.”

-Posted by Roi Tov on Mar 4 2013, With 0 Reads, Filed under Living.
+Posted by Roi Tov on March 4, 2013, With 951 Reads Filed under Life.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.